-Having lived all my life in Eritrea, I left the country in January 2012.
-Some European countries have recently claimed the situation in Eritrea has improved in order to justify accepting less Eritrean refugees.
-I wanted to share my firsthand experience of what daily life is like in Eritrea – a country with the highest ratio of imprisoned journalists that does not allow international media.
-Yesterday, a new report from the UN Commission of Inquiry on Human Rights in Eritrea said “It is not law that rules Eritreans – but fear.”
+I left Eritrea for the first time in January 2012.
+More recently, some European countries have claimed that the situation in Eritrea has improved in order to justify accepting less Eritrean refugees; from a country with the highest ratio of imprisoned journalists that does not allow international media.
+Yesterday, a new report from the UN Commission of Inquiry on Human Rights in Eritrea concluded: “It is not law that rules Eritreans – but fear.”

 Eritrea is a country engaged in continuous cycles of ceremonies.
 The Independence Day celebration (May 24) goes on for about ten days in which the whole country shuts down and the media continuously broadcast footage of the armed struggle.
 It is followed by Martyr’s Day (June 20) and then a ten days long National Festival.
 After the festival comes the Commemoration of the Armed Struggle (September 1).
 Those nationalistic holidays are coupled with Christian and Muslim holidays; all are broadcast live on the national TV station.